Big-Dream-Studios/Big-Dream-Studios.github.io/docs/Activity Tracking/endpoints.md

 --------------

-* GET `/api/MatchEnded/{accountID}/{authkey}`
+* GET `/api/MatchEnded/{serverName}/{authkey}`

- - This is used by dedicated servers to let the backend know that this player is no longer in a match.
+ - This is used by dedicated servers to let the backend know that this server has ended its match.

 Possible Results:

-`Unauthorized` (401) - The token is not accepted or auth key doesnt match, remove the user.
+`Unauthorized` (401) - The token is not accepted or auth key doesnt match.

-`NotFound` (404) - User account not found as online.
+`NotFound` (404) - Server not found as online.

 `Ok` (200) - Success, also returns "OK".